Full interview: Re-posted from Institute of Managers and Leaders

 Those who keep their attention focused on themselves and others at the same time consciously experience a great deal of what is going on around them, their thinking, how others are thinking and the overarching behavioural patterns associated with those collective thinking patterns.
 At this point, mechanical processes, in my humble opinion, are simply unable to handle such complex matters.

 Unconscious bias training is often not effective.
 Here are some reasons why!

 It is difficult for people to cognitively process conceptual understandings of biases and relate them back experientially in their own lives.
 We are asking people to understand and interpret their behavioural implications, which are a product of their unconscious mind, that is, behavioural manifestations that sit outside one’s awareness threshold.
-For those who are emotionally and cognitively more aware of such things, there may be small payoffs for this type of training because the introspective process occurs more readily for those types of individuals, but for those who lack higher levels of intelligence, this is like asking them to introspect aspects of their own behaviour which they cognitively cannot process.
+For those who are emotionally and cognitively more aware of such things, there may be small payoffs for this type of training because the introspective process occurs more readily for those types of individuals, but for those who lack higher levels of intelligence, particularly emotional intelligence, this is like asking them to introspect aspects of their own behaviour which they cognitively cannot process.
 In other words, it might be too difficult to go there.